GlebBatykov/theater/README.md

 </div>

 Actors in the tree are divided into 2 categories:

 - supervisor.
 Supervisor are those actors who can create their own child actors (and themselves, in turn, have a supervisor actor);
 - observable.
 Observable actors are actors that cannot create child actors.

 Supervisors control the life cycle of their child actors (start, kill, stop, resume, restart), they receive messages about errors occurring in the child actors and make decisions in accordance with the established strategy (SupervisorStrategy).
 You can read more about error handling in child actors [here](#supervising-and-error-handling).

 If we transfer these 2 categories to concepts closer to the structure of the tree, these categories can be called as follows:

-- Supervisor actor is a node of the tree;
+- supervisor actor is a node of the tree;
-- Observed actor is a sheet of the tree.
+- observed actor is a sheet of the tree.

 A special case of an actor-node is a root actor.
 This is an actor who has child actors, but at the same time does not have an supervisor in the form of another actor.
 Its supervisor is the actor system itself.